Formal Operational Stage - Piaget's 4th Stage (Examples)

 child thinking about their third eye

-One of the ways that Piaget tested for this skill were to ask the children questions.
+One of the ways that Piaget tested this skill was to ask the children questions.
 Here’s an example of a question that Piaget asked children:

 “If you had a third eye, where would you put it?”

-Children in the Concrete Operational Stage were limited to answering that they would put the eye on their forehead or on their face.
-They were typically only exposed to animals and humans that had eyes on their face.
-But children in the Formal Operational Stage were more likely to branch out and think of more useful and more abstract answers.
-They thought of putting the eye on their hand, back, or somewhere else where it would serve a greater purpose.
+Children in the Concrete Operational Stage were limited to answering that they would put the eye on their forehead or face.
+They were typically only exposed to animals and humans with eyes on their faces.
+But children in the Formal Operational Stage were likelier to branch out and think of more useful and abstract answers.
+They considered putting the eye on their hand, back, or elsewhere where it would serve a greater purpose.

 These skills make solving problems a whole lot easier.
-In the Concrete Operational Stage and earlier stages, children can only really solve a problem through trial-and-error.
-As they enter the Formal Operational Stage, they are able to look back at the problem, use past experience and reasoning to form a hypothesis, and test out what they believe is going to happen.
+Children can only solve problems through trial and error in the Concrete Operational Stage and earlier stages.
+As they enter the Formal Operational Stage, they can look back at the problem, use past experience and reasoning to form a hypothesis, and test out what they believe will happen.
 This can save them a lot of time.

 children problem solving

-Piaget used another form of testing to figure out when children had developed these skills.
+To determine when children had developed these skills, Piaget used another testing method.
 He gave them a scale with a set of weights and asked them to balance the scale with the weights.
-But simply putting the same amount of weights on each side wasn’t enough.
-The children had to figure out that the distance between the weights and the center of the scale also made an impact on the balance.
+But simply putting the same amount of weight on each side wasn’t enough.
+The children had to determine that the distance between the weights and the scale's center also impacted the balance.

 It wasn’t until age 11 or 12 that children could look at the problem from a distance and use logic to use both the distance and size of the weights to balance the scale.